GuideMarch 24, 2026 Updated May 19, 2026 14 min read

 builderz-labs/mission-control: The feature-rich option

 This one goes wide on features.
-Per-model cost dashboards (using Recharts), GitHub Issues sync, recurring natural-language cron jobs, security scanners for prompt injection detection, and framework adapters that work with CrewAI, LangGraph, and AutoGen alongside OpenClaw.
+Per-model cost dashboards (using Recharts), GitHub Issues sync, recurring natural-language cron jobs, security scanners for prompt injection detection, and six framework adapters that normalize agent registration, heartbeats, and task reporting across OpenClaw, CrewAI, LangGraph, AutoGen, the Claude SDK, and a generic fallback.
+There's a hosted demo at mc.builderz.dev for evaluation.

-Who it's for: Developers who want detailed cost visibility and security monitoring alongside task management.
+Who it's for: Developers running a mixed stack of agent frameworks (not just OpenClaw) who want detailed cost visibility and security monitoring in one place.
 If you're tracking API spend across multiple models and want to catch prompt injection attempts, this covers both.

 For the full breakdown of how OpenClaw agents work under the hood and what the gateway architecture looks like, our explainer covers the system components that Mission Control connects to.